Recurrently Exploring Class-wise Attention in A Hybrid Convolutional and Bidirectional LSTM Network for Multi-label Aerial Image Classification: Experiments and Discussion

 \subsubsection{Qualitative Results}

 To study the effectiveness of class-specific features, we visualize class attention maps learned from the proposed class attention learning layer, as shown in Fig. \ref{fig:visual2}.
 Columns (b)-(i) are example class attention maps with respect to (b) impervious, (c) water, (d) clutter, (e) vegetation, (f) building, (g) tree, (h) boat, and (i) car.
-As we can see, figures at column (b) of Fig. \ref{fig:visual2} show that the network pays high attention on impervious region, such as parking lots, while figures at column (i) highlight regions of cars.
+As we can see, figures at column (b) of Fig. \ref{fig:visual2} show that the network pays high attention to impervious regions, such as parking lots, while figures at column (i) highlight regions of cars.
 However, some of class attention maps for negative object labels exhibit unexpected strong activations.
-For instance, the class attention map for car at the third row of Fig. \ref{fig:visual2} is not supposed to highlight any region due to its absence of cars.
+For instance, the class attention map for the car at the third row of Fig. \ref{fig:visual2} is not supposed to highlight any region due to its absence of cars.
 This can be explained as the highlighted regions share similar patterns as cars, which also illustrates why the network made wrong predictions (cf. wrongly predicted car label in Fig. \ref{fig:visual2}).
 Overall, the visualization of class attention maps demonstrates that the features captured from the proposed class attention learning layer are discriminative and class-specific.
+Besides, we note that there exist strong border artifacts in figures, especially those at column (b) of Fig. \ref{fig:visual2}, which questions whether improving the quality of class attention maps benefits the effectiveness of the BiLSTM-based sub-network.
+Then we experimented with using the skip connection scheme in order to refine class attention maps.
+Experimental results demonstrated that this provides negligible improvements.